Dosage Form: tablet

 A small amount of radioactivity has been found in the milk of lactating rats after administration of radiolabeled Acarbose.
 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, Acarbose Tablets should not be administered to a nursing woman.
+Because many drugs are excreted in human milk, Acarbose tablets should not be administered to a nursing woman.

-Pediatric Use: Safety and effectiveness of Acarbose Tablets in pediatric patients have not been established.
+Safety and effectiveness of Acarbose tablets in pediatric patients have not been established.

-Of the total number of subjects in clinical studies of Acarbose Tablets in the United States, 27% were 65 and over, while 4% were 75 and over.
+Of the total number of subjects in clinical studies of Acarbose tablets in the United States, 27 percent were 65 and over, while 4 percent were 75 and over.
 No overall differences in safety and effectiveness were observed between these subjects and younger subjects.
 The mean steady-state area under the curve (AUC) and maximum concentrations of Acarbose were approximately 1.5 times higher in elderly compared to young volunteers; however, these differences were not statistically significant.